-Accumulated knowledge is tested on the one hand, during the semester as a written exam: the students have to solve physical problems.
+Accumulated knowledge is tested on the one hand, during the semester as a written exam (Exam1, Exam2): the students have to solve physical problems.
 These problems will be computational tasks (final exam).
 On the other hand, project work can be given and their solutions are also acceptable.
-It is very important to emphasise that the results of the project work should be reported orally.
-This means that the students must be able to answer the questions connected to the project work asked by the lecturer.
-Failing this, the project work will not be accepted even if the solution is correct.
+Solution of the project work does not automatically guarantee successful completion of the course.
+As a first step, the solution to the project work (results only) should be sent to the instructor as a Teams message.
+If these values are correct, the second step is for the student to solve a similar but much simpler problem in the presence of the instructor.
+If the student is not able to do this, the project be rejected.
+If the solution is correct, the student has earned a satisfactory grade.
+The final mark is improved in the third step on the basis of a detailed report on the solution of the project, during which the student has to answer the questions asked by the instructor.
 Submitting a project work is not compulsory, but if successfully completed is equivalent to the final exam.
 In case the exam fails or the student wants to improve the result a retake exam will be organised (up to two times).
-The first retake exam will be scheduled for week 15.
-The last one will be held in the first week of the examination period.
+The first retake exam will be scheduled for week 14 (both exams can be improved).

+The last one will be held in the first week of the examination period (both exams can be improved).
 If someone's performance (during the semester) is better than 40% the student may receive a final grade (or improve it during the examination period).